 Police officers now operate from the building that is also occupied by the Library Service at Elm Grove.
 The Waterlooville and Havant police stations remain in operation.
 Three Police Investigation Centre (PIC) across the County (Basingstoke, Southampton and Portsmouth) opened a few years ago.
 These have a central investigation function, a custody suite, support rooms and investigative areas, as well as a front office with officers who will deal with enquiries including reporting crime, reporting for bail and lost and found property.
 Neighbourhood policing in Havant is run from Havant Police Station for the neighbourhoods of Barncroft and Bedhampton; Battins and West Leigh; Havant and Emsworth; and from Waterlooville Police Station for the neighbourhoods of Waterlooville North, Waterlooville South and Hayling Island.
-Anticipated Needs Generally, the estates strategy builds on successful partnerships that have been forged as part of the Police and Crime Commissioner's commitment to neighbourhood policing and moves from an owned to a shared estate.
+Anticipated Generally, the estates strategy builds on successful partnerships that have been Needs forged as part of the Police and Crime Commissioner's commitment to neighbourhood policing and moves from an owned to a shared estate.
 Over recent years, the Estate Change Programme (ECP) successfully co-located a number of police officers and staff into shared service facilities with colleagues in local councils and Hampshire Fire and Rescue Buildings.
 Similarly, it is an aim to work with local authorities to ensure that the police can operate from fit for purpose facilities in convenient locations within the heart of local communities at no additional cost to the public.
 Havant Police Station will be sold once the existing teams have been relocated.
 A team from Havant PIC has moved to the Portsmouth PIC, another team is likely to be based within the Public Service Plaza and a facility is being sought for the third team whose operational requirements include ready access to the strategic road network.
-Preferred option new combined 'blue light' site on A27/A3 corridor (see also Fire & Rescue below) Sources of Funding Two thirds of the budget come from national government, the rest is raised through the Council Tax.
+Preferred option new combined 'blue light' site on A27/A3 corridor (see also Fire & Rescue below) Sources of Two thirds of the budget come from national government, the rest is raised through Funding the Council Tax.
 In the short to medium term, rationalisation of the Hampshire Constabulary estate will generate capital receipts which will help fund required improvements and will in turn lead to to cost savings through reductions in running and maintenance costs.
 The need for any additional funding to be sought in the short to medium term from external sources (such as developers) is not therefore expected to be required.
 Key Issues A number of factors related to crime in a locality and population projections are used to plan police resources.
 To enable the ratio of police officers to population (approximately 2.1 officers per thousand population) to be maintained, additional police officers will be required to support planned growth.
 Neighbourhood Patrol Teams (NPTs) need to have a visible, accessible and familiar presence on the streets and are often based at the neighbourhood level to accommodate police officers, Police Community Support Officers (PCSOs), Special Constables and community volunteers.
 Longer term, traditional police stations will probably continue to be replaced with mobile working and Neighbourhood Patrol Teams operating in joint premises.
 The NPT Police hub model incorporates a small secure facility which contains an interview room, a small office, small kitchen and toilet/shower facilities, possibly as part of a community centre, as a base for the neighbourhood team.

-Police Anticipated Solutions Safeguarding of a combined site for the Police and Fire &amp; Rescue Service close to the strategic road network through the Local Plan (see also Solutions Tables at Appendix 2) Opportunities for redevelopment of the Havant Police Station within Civic Campus Regeneration area Havant Town Centre • Continue to liaise with the Hampshire Constabulary as the Strategic Site is progressed, to review future needs and solutions (eg a base for a Neighbourhood Patrol Team base within the new community centre)
+Anticipated Solutions (see also Solutions Tables at Appendix 2) Continue to liaise with the Hampshire Constabulary as the Strategic Site is progressed, to review future needs and solutions (eg a base for a Neighbourhood Patrol Team base within the new community centre)